stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 09 (P2L6) - Formal Specification Exercise.md

 - Sometimes you need a way to precisely express exactly what functionality is required by a system
 - A variety of formal languages and tools exists for writing such specifications
 - The effort can save a lot of rework resulting from misunderstood requirements

+## Section Quizzes

+### SQRT Signature Quiz

+_Give a signature for a function called SQRT that takes as input a real number and returns another real number whose value is the square root of the argument._

+`Real Y = SQRT(Real X)`